blUeBUg200/soc-operations/README.md

 - SPAM email
 - Intranet Port Scanning

-> Age:I.M3 might produce high False Positive alerts if we forget to understand the environment better (both N-->S and E-->W traffic behavior to be gathered and excluded as part of known behaviors)
+> Age:I.M3 might produce high False Positive alerts if we haven't understood the environment better (both N-->S and E-->W traffic behavior to be gathered and excluded as part of known behaviors)

 ## Age II